FactsQ/webapp/README.md

 #DESCRIPTION

 It is a quiz game about many facts in the world.
-It has many topics for different questions and it is a game that easily to play because it is user friendly game and created for learning purposes.
+It has many topics for different questions and it is a game that easy to play because it is user friendly game and created for learning purposes.

 #HOW TO PLAY

 There are many question in the game, just choose the correct answer for every question, and every correct answer you’ll move to the next question until you reach the end.
-You have 3 lives every wrong answer your lives will be deducted and every correct answer to the bonus game you’ll get +1 life.
+You have 3 lives every wrong answer your lives will be deducted.You can also play the bonus game ,it has 5 different games to entertan you

 #MEMBERS / CONTRIBUTIONS